example42/psick/docs/change_process.md

 ## Puppet change process

-In this document we will review the process to follow to manage Puppet changes.
+In this document we will review a possible process to follow to manage Puppet changes.
+It's based on the ```.gitlab-ci.yml``` file of this control repo and expects a setup where cose stays in a (local) GitLab instance and the Puppet server in based on Puppet Enterprise.

+This can be adapted to custom tools and needs, with variations in internal organisation and processes.

 By Puppet changes we mean, any modification, addition or deletion in this Git repository which may involve changes on real server, once the change has been deployed to the Puppet Server.